-Welcome to the most up-to-date Termsfeed review online (December 2019).
+Welcome to the most up-to-date Termsfeed review online (June 2022).
 The vast majority of online reviews for this service DO NOT include the essential details, and the pricing figures are inaccurate.
-So we decided to make our own based on our experience with the service.
+So we decided to make our own based on our personal experience with the service.

 TermsFeed is the web’s most popular generator of legal policy documents for online business.